 How the Home Insemination Process Works

-Once you have your vial(s) at home, bring it up to body temperature (again, instructions for thawing the frozen vials are provided with the kit) and be sure to inseminate within one hour.
+Once you have your vial(s) at home, bring it up to body temperature (again, instructions for thawing the frozen vials are provided with the kit and are shown in our demonstration video) and be sure to inseminate within one hour.
 While the sample is getting ready, take time to relax and put your mind at ease.
 You can meditate, put on soothing music, dim the lights, or do anything else you find comforting.

 When everything is ready and in place, lie down on your back with your hips raised up on a pillow or two.
 Then, you or your partner will gently insert the syringe into your vagina as far as it will go.
 Try to direct the tip of the syringe as close as possible to the cervix.
 Gently press the plunger and make sure to empty it completely.
 Then leave it in position for 10-15 seconds before withdrawing it slowly.